Mortgages for seniors: What to know before getting a home loan in retirement

-There are plenty of mortgage options available to retirees or seniors that qualify.
-Here are six home loans to consider:
+There are plenty of home loan options available to retirees or seniors that qualify.
+Here are six senior mortgages to consider:

 - Conventional loan – A conventional mortgage is one issued by a private lender, not backed by the government like FHA and VA loans are.
 You must put down 20 percent for a conventional loan or pay for private mortgage insurance (PMI).

 - Cash-out refinance – With a cash-out refi, you’ll get a brand-new mortgage, usually at a lower rate and maybe a shorter term, and cash out some of your home’s equity to use for what you wish.

 - Home equity loan – A home equity loan is a lump-sum loan, usually with a fixed rate, fixed monthly payments and a term between five and 30 years.
 You typically need at least 20 percent equity to qualify.
 Lenders have loan-to-value (LTV) limits that help them decide how much can be borrowed.

 - Home equity line of credit (HELOC) – A HELOC is a variable-rate loan that works similar to a credit card — you’re given a line of credit to draw on as needed.
 You’ll have a certain number of years to draw the money, then a certain amount of time to repay the loan.
 Your monthly payments will vary based on the movement of interest rates and how much of the credit line you’ve used.

 - Home Equity Conversion Mortgage (HECM) – A HECM is the only reverse mortgage insured by the federal government and is available through FHA-approved lenders.
 Anyone considering this type of loan is required to meet with a HECM counselor.
 To qualify, you must be at least 62 years old, own your home outright (or close to it) and live in the home as your primary residence.
 You also have to be able to pay for the property taxes, insurance, HOA fees and other upkeep on the home.